dvguptaa/neural-networks-pcb-aoi/README.md

 ## 📊 Key Findings

+### From Required Models

-1. **MLP Limitations:** Flattening images destroys spatial information, limiting accuracy to ~50%
+1. **MLP Limitations:** Flattening images destroys spatial information, limiting accuracy to ~50%.
+This confirms our hypothesis that spatial features are critical for PCB defect detection.

-2. **CNN Challenges:** Training from scratch on a small dataset (~2,400 training images) is difficult; the model struggles to learn meaningful features without pre-trained weights
+2. **Custom CNN Challenges:** Training a CNN from scratch on a small dataset (~2,400 training images) is difficult.
+The model achieves similar accuracy to MLP, struggling to learn discriminative features.

-3. **Transfer Learning Wins:** ResNet18 with ImageNet pre-training achieves **98% accuracy**, demonstrating the power of transfer learning for small datasets

-4. **YOLO Performance:** Object detection with YOLO achieves **92.8% mAP**, enabling precise localization of defects
+3. **YOLO Success:** Pre-trained YOLOv8 achieves **92.8% mAP**, demonstrating excellent defect localization.
+This confirms that transfer learning from large datasets (COCO) benefits PCB inspection.

-5. **Best Detected Defects:** Pinhole (97.5% precision) and Spur (97.3% precision) are easiest to detect
+4. **Best Detected Defects:** Pinhole (97.5% precision) and Spur (97.3% precision) are easiest to detect due to their distinct visual patterns.

-6. **Challenging Defects:** Short circuits have lower precision (82.2%) but high recall (94.9%)
+5. **Challenging Defects:** Short circuits have lower precision (82.2%) but high recall (94.9%), meaning the model rarely misses them but has some false positives.

+### From Bonus Experiment

+6. **Transfer Learning Advantage:** ResNet18 (bonus experiment) achieves **98% accuracy** vs Custom CNN's 52%, demonstrating that pre-trained weights are essential for small datasets.
+This insight explains why YOLO also performs well.

 ---